Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The app dashboard need only be described by an (app-specific) descriptor.
 It's implementation is handled by the toolkit.
 Pressing Ctrl launches the app dashboard in its current context.
-3. Automatic help system for discovering an activity-handler's keyboard map
+3. Automatic help system for discovering an activity-handler's user-input map
-Pressing Ctrl-H within any activity-handler context presents its keyboard map.
+Pressing Ctrl-H within any activity-handler context presents its user-input map.

 ## Designing an app's dashboard
 An app's dashboard has 2 parts.